dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

 bool condition = (m00 < 0) ^ ((mag1 > 0.0) | (mag2 > 0.0))
 ```

-Nevertheless, an evaluation of the condition and exlusive xor are much cheaper than the division operation.
+Nevertheless, an evaluation of the condition and exclusive xor is much cheaper than the division operation.